hyperf/hyperf/docs/en/metric.md

 ### Configure middleware

-After configuring the driver, you only need to configure the middleware to enable the request Histogram statistics function.
+After configuring the driver, just configure the middleware to enable the Histogram statistics function for requests.
-Open the `config/autoload/middlewares.php` file, the example is to enable middleware in `http` Server.
+Open the `config/autoload/middlewares.php` file, the example shows enabling the middleware in the `http` Server.

 ```php
 <?php